aperim/balena-pihole-unbound/README.md

 # Balena Cloud PiHole + Unbound

-Private DNS with AdBlock built for Balena hosted devices.
+Private DNS with privacy and advertisment blocking - built for Balena hosted devices.
+## What is this?
+This work brings together three great tools. [balenaCloud](https://balena-cloud.com) for managing devices (think Raspberry Pi's etc), [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) (recursive DNS resolver) and [PiHole](https://pi-hole.net/) (advertising and privacy at a network level).
+## Why
+PiHole is great, but it's even greater with Unbound.
+Not having to manage releases across a bunch of devices is great also!
+## Danger

 ## Getting Started
 This is as simple as it can be.
-Assumed you know how to get around Balena Cloud's interface, how to create an application and provision devices.
+It is assumed that you know how to get around Balena Cloud's interface, how to create an application and how to provision devices.
-If you don't - [start here](https://www.balena.io/os/docs/raspberrypi4-64/getting-started/) and come back to visit once you grok that.
+If you don't - [start here](https://www.balena.io/os/docs/raspberrypi4-64/getting-started/) and come back to visit once you [grok](https://en.wikipedia.org/wiki/Grok) that.
 ## Installation
  1. Create the application in the [balena Cloud dashboard](https://dashboard.balena-cloud.com/apps)
  3. Clone this repository